-Hit sitcom Gavin & Stacey returns to the BBC this Christmas, which means we’ll soon be checking back in with the Wests and the Shipmans in their Barry Island and Essex homes.
+Hit sitcom Gavin & Stacey returned to the BBC in Christmas 2019 and we all fell back in love with the show as we revisited the Wests and the Shipmans in their Barry Island and Essex homes.

-“The first time we ever filmed in Barry, we were only doing a travelling shot, and there were kids throwing rocks at us,” star Larry Lamb said during a Q&A for the new Christmas special.
-“And the police had to give us an escort.
+“The first time we ever filmed in Barry, we were only doing a travelling shot, and there were kids throwing rocks at us,” star Larry Lamb recalled during a Q&A for the Christmas special.
+“The police had to give us an escort.

-“The next time we were filming in Barry, by this time it had all moved on, so we wanted to film on the bank holiday weekend on the beach, they said, yeah you can have the beach.
+“By the next time we were filming in Barry it had all moved on, so we wanted to film on the Bank Holiday weekend on the beach, and they said we could have the beach.

-“The next time we went there was for this Christmas special and we were so inundated with people.
+“The next time we went there was for the Christmas special and we were so inundated with people.
 Every time you moved there were people there.
-There were like 300, 400 people at both ends of Trinity every time we did it.
+There were like 300, 400 people at both ends of Trinity Street (where Gwen’s house is located) every time we did it.
 It was quite extraordinary.

 “What it’s done for them is extraordinary, and they really appreciate it, they love it, they feel a part of it.
 It’s been good for me, it’s been good for everybody.”